TurboGears/tg2docs/docs/turbogears/hooks.rst

 Due to the registration performance cost, controller wrappers *can only be registered before the application started*.

-See :meth:`.AppConfig.register_controller_wrapper` for more details.
+See :meth:`.DispatchConfigurationComponent.register_controller_wrapper` for more details.

 .. _appwrappers: